foundriesio/docs/source/reference-manual/linux/linux-nfs-boot.rst

 .. _howto-linux-nfs-boot:

-LmP root file-system over NFS
+LmP Root File-System Over NFS
 =============================

 Introduction
 ------------

 LmP uses OSTree to pack the device root filesystem.
-In early boot, initramfs manipulates OSTree storage to layout the target root filesystem for Linux kernel mounting.
+In early boot, initramfs manipulates OSTree storage to layout the target root filesystem for Linux® kernel mounting.

 Yocto enables modular initramfs configuration, allowing selective support for udev, rootfs, ostree, or network filesystem in the